catppuccin/limine/README.md

 1. Clone this repository locally
 2. Run `./generate.sh <theme>` (eg `./generate.sh mocha`)
-    - Alternatively, if you would like to use different Catppuccin colors for your boot menu, copy the contents of the theme file in `themes/` instead and edit accordingly
+    - Alternatively, if you would like to use different Catppuccin colors for your boot menu, open the respective file in `themes/` and edit accordingly
 3. Paste the output to the start of your Limine config file
     - This file is typically located at `/boot/limine.cfg` or `/boot/efi/limine.cfg`